top of page

 Acupuncture For Addison's Disease

-Addison's disease is a rare condition that affects the adrenal glands leading to insufficient production of hormones such as cortisol and aldosterone.
+Addison's disease is a rare condition that affects the adrenal glands, leading to insufficient production of hormones such as cortisol and aldosterone.
 The main symptoms of Addison's disease are fatigue, weakness, low blood pressure, and skin hyperpigmentation.
-Although there is no cure for Addison's disease, various treatment options exist, including hormone replacement therapy, medication, and complementary therapies such as acupuncture.
+However, there is no cure for Addison's disease; various treatment options exist, including hormone replacement therapy, medication, and complementary therapies such as acupuncture.

 Several studies have explored the potential benefits of acupuncture for people with Addison's disease.
 One such study published in the Journal of Traditional Chinese Medicine in 2015 found that acupuncture significantly improved fatigue levels and adrenal gland function in people with adrenal insufficiency.
-The study involved 60 participants with Addison's disease who underwent 12 acupuncture sessions over a period of four weeks.
-The researchers found a significant reduction in fatigue levels and an increase in serum cortisol levels after the acupuncture sessions.
+The study involved 60 participants with Addison's disease who underwent 12 acupuncture sessions over four weeks.
+The researchers found a significant reduction in fatigue and increased serum cortisol levels after the acupuncture sessions.

 Another study published in the Journal of Acupuncture and Meridian Studies in 2019 investigated the use of acupuncture in combination with hormone replacement therapy for treating Addison's disease.
 The study involved 31 participants with Addison's disease who received either hormone replacement therapy alone or hormone replacement therapy in combination with acupuncture.
 The researchers found that the combination therapy resulted in significant improvements in symptoms such as fatigue, weakness, and hypotension compared to hormone replacement therapy alone.